Rleslie321/App/README.md

 This project uses Express, Node.js's backend framework, to create APIs that handle various calls from the frontend of my personal website.
-So far it handles the calls to github to retrieve my projects using the Request module.
+So far it handles the calls to github to retrieve my projects using the Axios module.